 What is Biko?
 Filipino Snack or Dessert?

 Biko is essentially a dark caramel-colored baked rice cake cooked with brown sugar and coconut milk.
-It uses glutinous rice or sweet rice, making for the biko's sticky texture.
+It uses glutinous rice or sweet rice, which makes biko's sticky, chewy texture.
 Biko is part of a group of rice items called kakanin, a term created for sweets made from either glutinous rice or glutinous rice flour.
 Biko is considered a Filipino dessert because of its sweetness.
-Too heavy for a snack, it's something to indulge in once in a while!

 How to Make Filipino Biko